LouDnl/USBSID-Pico/README.md

 [I]: https://github.com/LouDnl/USBSID-Pico/blob/master/LICENSE
 [J]: https://github.com/LouDnl/USBSID-Pico
 ### Test and config your board
+You can configurate your board by using the commandline [config-tool](examples/config-tool) [binary](examples/config-tool/cfg_usbsid) (Linux only atm) provided in examples

+**The webconfig tool is not in sync with the latest firmware yet!**
-I have set up a small test player using Hermit's JsSID implementation (borrowed from Deepsid).
+I also have set up a small test player using Hermit's JsSID implementation (borrowed from Deepsid).
-You can test (and config) your board with WebUSB and ASID here: [USBSID](https://usbsid.loudai.nl/index.html?player=webusb).
+~~You can test (and config) your board with WebUSB and ASID~~ here: [USBSID](https://usbsid.loudai.nl/index.html?player=webusb).
-If needed you can change your SID count configuration after selecting WebUSB.
+~~If needed you can change your SID count configuration after selecting WebUSB.~~
 #### Debug functions
-For testing purposes only you can use the debug functions available on the [USBSID Debug](https://usbsid.loudai.nl/index.html?player=webusb&debug=usbsidpico) site.
+~~For testing purposes only you can use the debug functions available on the [USBSID Debug](https://usbsid.loudai.nl/index.html?player=webusb&debug=usbsidpico) site.~~
 ### Supported platforms
 _In development_
 Linux: Vice, RetroDebugger, SidBerry, JSidplay2, USB Midi, ASID (in webbrowser) SID Play